input-output-hk/jormungandr/doc/cli_transaction.md

 - -s, --spending-key <spending-key>... file with transaction spending keys.
 Must be bech32-encoded ed25519extended_secret.
 Required one for every input.

-Value outputted to stdout on success is transaction encoded as hex.
+Value outputted to stdout on success is transaction message encoded as hex.